smoeding/puppet-bind/REFERENCE.md

 Data type: `Optional[String]`

 The content for the zone file.
-See the standart Puppet file type.
+See the standard Puppet file type.

 Default value: ``undef``